-Candidates who do not comply with the minimum admission requirements for BSc (Ecology), may be considered for admission to the BSc - Extended programme - Biological and Agricultural Sciences, which requires an additional year of study.
+Candidates who do not comply with the minimum admission requirements for BScAgric (Applied Plant and Soil

+Sciences), may be considered for admission to the BSc - Extended programme - Biological and Agricultural Sciences, which requires an additional year of study.
+Students who are placed in the BSc - Extended programme - Biological and Agricultural Sciences will take a minimum of five years to complete the BScAgric (Applied Plant and Soil Sciences) programme.